Home Sailing La Rochelle The Boat Shop Directing Actor PROUT OWNERS ASSOCIATION Links Contact Sailing info la Rochelle

 As you pass between the two Richelieu towers you will see the water bus and tourists boats on the left and just past them pontoons, two of which are marked visitors.
 Tie up or raft up, plug into the mains and go ashore and enjoy the the fruits of the sea and the wines of the district in the vast range of cafes and restaurants all around!

-If you intend staying longer than a few days or a week, speak to Christian the port captain and he may find you a place in the 'Bassin a Flot' which you can lock in and out of 2 hours either side of high water.
+If you intend staying longer than a few days or a week, speak to the port captain and he may find you a place in the 'Bassin a Flot' which you can lock in and out of 2 hours either side of high water.
 The Vieux Port office is just past the footbridge over the bassin a flot lock gates.
 Showers, loos etc are next door to the Aquarium and Christian will give you the entry code.

 Larger or deep draft yachts can turn to starboard just before the two towers and head towards the Lock Gates to the Basin de Chalutiers and Lifting bridge.
 VHF channel 9